Support with grief

 Even though your relative or friend has died, you may find it comforting to talk to them.
 Some people like to go to a special place to do this.
 This could be the cemetery or a place that has special memories.
 Others find it helpful to do this at home as they go about their day-to-day business.

-If you find it difficult to talk to them, you may prefer to write a letter or set up a memorialised account on a social media site.
+If you find it difficult to talk to them, you may prefer to write a letter or card, or set up a memorialised account on a social media site.

 Talking to family and friends

-Some people find it helpful to talk to family and friends about how they are feeling.
+Some people find it helpful to talk to family or friends about how they are feeling.
 You may talk regularly or just when you feel ready.

 Sometimes it may be difficult and painful.
 You may cry or feel upset.
 But at other times, you may find you can share stories about your relative or friend and smile at happy memories.
 As time goes on, it often gets easier to talk about times you shared together.